alvropena/alvropena/README.md

-I'm a self-taught Software Engineer.
-Currently, I'm working at Favorited.
+I’m a Software Engineer.
+I specialize in web and iOS development.
+Currently, I work at Favorited.

 ## About Me